KhartesViewer/khartes/README.md

 the entities (nodes, lines, axes, etc) that are overlain on top of the data windows.
 For each entity, you can control the size (width in the case of lines, radius in the case of circles) by setting the corresponding value in the `Size` column.
-If you set the size to zero, the corresponding entity will be hidden.
+If you set the size to zero, the corresponding entity will be hidden (a useful trick to keep in mind).

 The opacity section is a bit more complicated to explain; the complexity is due to certain limitations in the computer graphics library that khartes uses.